Bumble or Tinder: Which is Better?

 Free Features

-Tinder’s free version allows you to create a profile, swipe through other profiles (with limits), and chat with matches.
-The free version also allows you to send one Super Like per day.
+Tinder’s free version lets you create a profile, swipe through other profiles (with daily limits), swipe left to pass, and chat with matches.

 Paid Features